jupaneira/java-persistence-reference/README.md

 ### Catching and Object Identity
 Hibernate to be able to look for an object in a cache, it needs to know the ID of that Object.  *em.find(Class, ID)* If we execute a JPQL query, de query will be executed against the database, but the stored object in the cache, will continue being the same.

+### Second level Cache
+Shared Data Cache /  Shared Cache accross all the entityManagers.
+Hibernate as a JPA provider does not come with an implementation of L2 Cache.
+L2 Cache is an optional optimization feature in JPA.
+@Cacheable

 ## BEST PRACTICES